 4. Mijas Pueblo and its little white houses

 Mijas Pueblo, with its little white houses and colourful flowerpots, so characteristic of the white villages of Malaga, is another must on this fantastic route.
 From its unbeatable position, and thanks to the multitude of viewpoints that surround it, you can see breathtaking landscapes of the sea and the mountains.
 Some of the points of interest of Mijas Pueblo are its incredible Wall, its Oval square, the Gardens and the Mijas coastal path.

 5. Júzcar, better known as the village of the Smurfs in Málaga.

 Júzcar is one of the white villages of Malaga that presents some of the best blue facadesA very different scene compared to the pristine white we are used to.
 Years ago this village was decorated in this colour to present a film of The Smurfs.
 A small village surrounded by beautiful natural landscapes and good views, however, it stands out for the attraction of being a village for children. smurf with a number of attractions based on this theme.
 It is also worth a visit to its Royal Tinplate Factory or the WATER MILLS.

 These are only 5 of Malaga's white villagesThere are a total of 30 towns and villages, but they are undoubtedly the ones that stand out most for their beauty, history and culture, which is why they are a must on any route through Andalusia.

-Although on this occasion we have focused on the White Villages of Malaga, it is worth remembering that white villages are a widespread reality throughout Andalusia.
-Other examples include Setenil de las Bodegas, Arcos de la Frontera and Grazalema, in the province of Cadiz.
+Although on this occasion we have focused on the White Villages of Malaga, it is worth remembering that the white villages are a widespread reality throughout Andalusia.
+Without going any further, other examples can be admired such as Setenil de las Bodegas, Arcos de la Frontera y Grazalemain the province of Cádiz.